Terms & Conditions

 1. The Company will attempt to remedy the cause of the “refund request” by means of conciliation and mediation before resorting to a final refund.
 This will be based on the legal terms and conditions as well as contractual obligations between the parties.

 2. In the event that a student's expected progression is less than 50% of the "Expected Progress" as shown on the student's dashboard.
 The partial refund amount will be 50% less than the "Maximum Possible Qualifying Refund," as stipulated in the "Refund Table".
-Kindly refer to the Disenrollment policy for further terms and conditions.
+Kindly refer to the Student Undertaking for further terms and conditions.
+Should you wish to request a refund please follow these steps:- Click here to begin.
+Select Finance: I would like to submit a query for finance/student collection’.

-4. The refund is based on the last date of attendance alternatively, the date of cancellation or withdrawal, with reference drawn to the "Maximum Possible Qualifying Refund" in the "Refund Table".
+3. The refund is based on the last date of attendance alternatively, the date of cancellation or withdrawal, with reference drawn to the "Maximum Possible Qualifying Refund" in the "Refund Table".

 Refund Table: